klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 in-situ visualisation.

 LUMI is in the first place a huge **GPGPU supercomputer**.
-The GPU partition of LUMI, called **LUMI-G**, contains 2978 nodes with a single 64-core AMD EPYC 7A53 CPU and 4 AMD MI250X GPUs.
+The GPU partition of LUMI, called **LUMI-G**, contains 2978 nodes with a single 64-core AMD EPYC 7A53 CPU (codenamed Trento) and 4 AMD MI250X GPUs.
 Each node has 512 GB of RAM attached to the CPU (the maximum the CPU can handle without compromising bandwidth) and 128 GB of HBM2e memory per GPU.
 Each GPU node has a theoretical peak performance of nearly 200 TFlops in single (FP32) or double (FP64)